Thfona/dotfiles/README.md

-# Thfona's Arch Linux dotfiles
+# Linux dotfiles

-These are the dotfiles for my Arch Linux configuration.
+These are the dotfiles for my Linux configuration.

 ## Setup